erlang/otp/system/doc/design_principles/secure_coding.md

 example by responding to the request with an error message (such as "404 File not found" in a web context).

-The importance of this cannot be understated.
+The importance of this cannot be overstated.
 Security issues are almost by definition a result of unexpected program behavior, and restricting program behavior to only that which is expected greatly reduces the surface area for bugs and security issues.